cscan/vue-excel-editor/README.md

 }
 ```

- However, it is possible to make your webpage has performance issue.
-I suggest you use validation prop to show the wrong content in grid with the validation error.
+However, the promise routine may cause your web page has low performance.
+I suggest you use a validation prop to show the wrong content in a grid with the validation error.

 ### Other Features